The monthly b k that reveals wait times for several green card candidates

 - You donвЂ™t even need to read the visa bulletinвЂ”thereвЂ™s no green card backlog or wait time for you if youвЂ™re the spouse, parent, or unmarried child (under age 21) of a U.S. citizen!

-- If youвЂ™re the spouse or unmarried kid (under age 21) of the U.S. green card owner, youвЂ™ll have to attend additional 12-18 months for the green card to be available.
+- If youвЂ™re the spouse or unmarried kid (under age 21) of the U.S. green card owner, youвЂ™ll have to attend additional 12-18 months for Charleston escort reviews the green card to be available.

 - If youвЂ™re in a category that is different your green card wait time can vary greatly вЂ” from years to years.